Exercises for Seniors: Balance Exercises are a Key to Senior Fitness

-Talk to your aging parents about exercises for seniors.
-To improve balance will work to prevent falls, and maintain the center of gravity while lifting and performing other daily tasks.
-Begin with this very simple exercise to build a sense of balance.
+Falls are dangerous -- but often can be prevented.
+So talk to your aging parents about exercises for seniors.
+Improving their balance will work to prevent falls, and maintain the center of gravity while lifting and performing other daily tasks.
+Maintaining balance is a complex mental process, but these simple exercises will strengthen the body and the brain.

 Focus on a Wall for Balance